Outdoor Research Aspire Pant - Women's Review

 We loved the waterproof zippers on these pants, which are generally better than flaps that cover non-waterproof zippers.
 In the wind or while moving, these zipper flaps can fold open, or in intense downpours, drips can find their way down the inside of these flaps.
 As such, the waterproof zipper was our preferred style to seal out the rain.

-Comfort & Mobility
+Comfort and Mobility

+The Aspire was one of the most comfortable rain pants in this review.
 The material feels supple instead of plasticky, especially on the interior.
 We love the Gore-Tex Paclite technology: it is softer and very light, which helps it move more easily with your every high step, kick turn, or slow jog.

-Breathability & Venting
+Breathability and Venting

+We love Gore-Tex's 2 layer technology.
+With all of the options for waterproof/breathable fabrics available today, Gore-Tex does not unequivocally hold the corner of the market anymore.
 However, Paclite has brought them back into the limelight for us.
 It is super light and softer to the touch, which makes it feel much more supple and easy to move in.